TheCuesFlowsToStoryProject/ContCompMobile/README.md

 CuesFlow
 ==============

-Computing with Large Content , Small Devices  and Useful Understanding
+Computing with Large Content , Small Devices  and Useful Understanding, Lets change the way Software tells stories

 I am developing a facility, where software requirement in plain text are split into small portions called Cues.
 These Cues have a name from a dictionary and some of these cues carry executable code in the form of a function.
 So the end product - the software is ultimaely a bunch of cues some how[to be described below] connected semantically and also through executables.<p>
 The benifit of this approach is programming in small and programming in large coexist beautifully opening up a clear and precise way to locate something useful for maintenance and further development.
 Any of the said contents ie requirements and codes can be physically located any where in a distributed world.